 ENGL 250 (3-3-0) Women in Literature: This course examines the roles of women in literature as characters readers, and writers.
 Included in the readings are short stories, novels, novellas, essays, poetry, and drama, all by women and about women.
-The course will provide a historical overview of womeness writing and will focus on the challenges of women writing, the creation and treatment of womeness lives in literature, the form and content of womeness writing, and the literary and feminist theories that discuss womeness place in history and society by investigating the evolving conditions of women.
-Also the course examines how women represent themselves and what their expectations and hopes are for their own and daughterse futures.
-Prerequisite: ENGL 120
+The course will provide a historical overview of women's writing and will focus on the challenges of women writing, the creation and treatment of women's lives in literature, the form and content of women's writing, and the literary and feminist theories that discuss women's place in history and society by investigating the evolving conditions of women.
+Also the course examines how women represent themselves and what their expectations and hopes are for their own and daughters' futures.